 As of today, Spain isn’t yet a significantly relevant country in the musical landscape.
 The 2020 IFPI Global Music Report didn’t place it on the top 10 music markets in terms of revenue, and when looking at the Musically Country Profile of 2019, the Spanish recorded music market generated 140,7 million euros in the first 6 months of 2019.
 Considering this data, we’re not looking at a particularly good picture, especially when comparing the performance of this country to other European countries like Germany and the Netherlands.
 Nonetheless, Spanish singers have an incredible advantage compared to their European neighbours: the language.

 Spanish is the second-most spoken language in the world by number of native speakers, most of them allocated in Central & South America and part of the Caribbean.
 This element alone represents a massive advantage for Spanish artists, allowing them to reach a much broader audience.
-Let’s take a look at what radio airplay data has to say about this.
+Let’s take a look at what radio airplay data, and radio airplay charts, have to say about this.

 We monitored the performance of seven songs of some well-known names in the Spanish panorama: Enrique Iglesias (Súbeme la radio and Bailando), Alejandro Sanz (Mi Persona Favorita feat.
 Camila Cabello), alongside newcomers Rosalía (Malamente - Cap.1: Augurio and TKN feat.
 Travis Scott), and C. Tangana (Tú Me Dejaste De Querer and Demasiadas Mujeres).
 It’s a very interesting scenario.
 Surprisingly enough, Spain is not the main country where these songs get the biggest chunk of radio airplay.